DigiCare Insurance

 How Much Does Plan A Immigration Insurance Cost Per Year in Cyprus?

-The figures below are the standard Cyprus market prices for a Plan A certificate.
-They are based on quotes we routinely issue at DigiCare from licensed Cyprus insurers, cross-checked against the standard Plan A schedule filed with the Insurance Companies Control Service.
-Family pricing is the sum of the per-person premiums.
+The figures below are DigiCare's published Plan A rates for 2026.
+They reflect quotes we routinely issue from a Cyprus-licensed insurer, cross-checked against the standard Plan A schedule filed with the Insurance Companies Control Service.
+Family pricing is the sum of the per-person premiums; a 3+ family group of under-62 insureds drops to €140 per person.

 Plan A immigration insurance prices in Cyprus (2026)